gillianzliu/rshell/README.md

 and will not give an error if the first one is a `;`

 ex) `&&|` will give an error but `;&&&` or `;|` will not.

+* In `ls`, if you give parameters that do not exist, along with some that do, it will recognize the ones that exist as legal and can output file parameters, but if a directory was passed in, `readdir` will fail, saying `the directory does not exist`.
+It will work if a flag is also passed in though.